Oneo64/The-Mirk-of-Agmundr/Characters/Gunnarr.md

 ## Abilities
 ### Physicality
 Gunnarr is very good with his spear combat, being trained in both shielded and shieldless styles.
+He also has a seax that he can use proficiently.

-Not only that, he can wrestle quite well if he gets disarmed.
+Not only that, Gunnarr can wrestle quite well if he gets disarmed.
+With this skill, he can easily wrestle, pin, and tackle someone down.

 ### Hunting & Archery
 Gunnarr can hunt deer using a bow.
 He is also a good shot with the bow, but only when the target is stationary.